AlwaysBCoding/poketools/NOTES.md

   - Base Power increases according to custom counters
     - Last Respects
     - Rage Fist
+  - Changes the target's typing
+    - Magic Powder
+  - Move delegated to a different move
+    - Metronome
+    - Mimic
+  - Deals damage based on how much damage it took as a counter
+    - Counter
+    - Mirror Coat
+  - More obscure field changes with 5 turn counters
+    - Magic Room
+    - Mist
+  - Sets Terrain
+    - Electric Terrain
+    - Grassy Terrain
+    - Misty Terrain
+    - Psychic Terrain

 ## OPEN AI QUESTIONS
   - what to do for imperfect knowledge games, where observation states become avaialable over time